-We are always willing to provide details about our food products.
-We respond to consumers’ requests for information and can disclose the precise factory where food products were made or the country of origin of the main ingredients.
-Furthermore, in order to ensure food safety, we have introduced a system that records information about our products at every stage of the process, from the raw materials and production right through to processing, distribution, and product sales.
-This means we can retrace our product to any point, if necessary.
+Transparency is at the heart of our business, and we are always willing to provide details about our food products.
+We respond to consumers’ requests for information and disclose the precise factory where food products were made, or the country of origin of the main ingredients.

 Reducing our environmental impacts

-As part of our efforts to reduce environmental impacts within our operations, one of the companies within the JT Group, Thai Foods International, is building a biomass co-generation system for its Thai factory, where it manufactures seasonings.
+As part of our efforts to reduce environmental impacts within our operations, one of the companies within the JT Group, Thai Foods International, built a biomass co-generation system for its Thai factory, where it manufactures seasonings.